 - Implement environmental tobacco smoke (ETS) restrictions and ensure compliance of building staff, tenants and visitors to minimize the effects of ETS to building occupants - See Strategies and Guidance for ETS protocols - Implement an integrated pest management (IPM) plan and ensure compliance of pest management vendors and building staff.
-Utilize a pest management contractor that is certified by GreenPro, EcoWise, GreenShield, or local equivalent - See Strategies and Guidance for IPM protocols - Implement green cleaning program and ensure compliance of cleaning vendors and custodial staff See Strategies and Guidance for Green Cleaning protocols - Utilize low-VOC products when performing maintenance or painting touch-ups - See Strategies and Guidance for the emission limits and requirements for various product types - Ensure tenant fit-outs meet or exceed High Performance and Design Construction Guidelines as outlined in the ESRT Guidelines - Install particulate matter filters or air cleaners with a minimum efficiency reporting value (MERV) of not less than 13 - Install CO2 based demand control ventilation (DCV) sensors
+Utilize a pest management contractor that is certified by GreenPro, EcoWise, GreenShield, or local equivalent - See Strategies and Guidance for IPM protocols - Implement green cleaning program and ensure compliance of cleaning vendors and custodial staff - o See Strategies and Guidance for Green Cleaning protocols - Utilize low-VOC products when performing maintenance or painting touch-ups - o See Strategies and Guidance for the emission limits and requirements for various product types - Ensure tenant fit-outs meet or exceed High Performance and Design Construction Guidelines as outlined in the ESRT Guidelines - Install particulate matter filters or air cleaners with a minimum efficiency reporting value (MERV) of not less than 13, Replace filters annually and pre-filters quarterly. - Install CO2 based demand control ventilation (DCV) sensors